 How to write a review?
 Ok so this is a bit of a departure — as it’s not strictly about wine, food or travel — but most of the principles highlighted here could easily be adapted for travel writing or restaurant reviews, if you’re into that sort of thing.

-As you may know, I earn money from writing reviews and previews of TV shows and films.
-In this capacity, a friend, who heads the Media Arts department at Royal Holloway, University of London, asked me to talk to his students about life as a TV and film journalist.
+Last month, a friend — who heads the Media Arts department at Royal Holloway, University of London — asked me to talk to his students about life as a TV and film reviewer for magazines.

-As a bonus, I managed to get a few of my journo mates to muck in too.
+But many hands make light work, as us lazy people like to say, and I managed to get some of my journo mates to muck in too.
+Thanks to everyone who contributed.
 You can find their perspectives at the bottom.
+But first…